The putter is the single most important disc in every player’s bag, often making the difference between birdie or par (or, *gulp*, par or bogie).

 Weight Class: 170-175g

-To achieve maximum distance, light-weight discs are the best option.
-For putting, however, to create the maximum control, wind resistance (Criterion #5), and consistency (Criterion #1), we recommend the heaviest weight classes possible.
-In this case, 170-175g.
+To create maximum control, wind resistance (Criterion #5), and consistency (Criterion #1), we recommend the heaviest weight classes possible.
+In this case, 167-175g.

 Further Evidence for the Aviar